 Some memorable early events included one rock instructor running over Karl Klassen’s helmet in the Red Rocks parking area; UIAGM observer and President of the UIAGM’s Technical Commision Ernst Konzet remarking after a particularly nasty day on Mount Dana, “Zer is no such ting as bad vedder, only bad eqvipment!”
 Ernst’s slide show and report on this experience to the delegates of the UIAGM at the next Annual General Meeting emphasized the uniquely American elements of the guiding experience; the Las Vegas Strip, and Bishop’s celebrated Mule Days parade; somewhat less focus was on the more mundane aspects of ski mountaineering.

 In the fall of 1997, beneath the shining glaciers of Austria’s Grossglockner, the AMGA was admitted as a member of the UIAGM.
-Sporting bolo ties provided by Bill Putnam, representatives, Matt Brooks, John Cleary (then President of the AMGA), Kathy Cosley, Randall Grandstaff, Houston, Pavillard, Ramsay Thomas, and Vadasz celebrated well into the night, along with their Swedish counterparts, also new members of the Federation.
+Sporting bolo ties provided by Bill Putnam, representatives, Matt Brooks, John Cleary (then President of the AMGA), Kathy Cosley, Randal Grandstaff, Houston, Pavillard, Ramsay Thomas, and Vadasz celebrated well into the night, along with their Swedish counterparts, also new members of the Federation.